7 Signs Your Senior Dog Has Joint Pain (and What Actually Helps)

 2. Hesitation Before Jumping

 Your dog used to bound onto the couch, into the car, off the porch.
 Now they pause.
 They shift their weight.
 Sometimes they ask for help.
-That hesitation is your dog calculating whether the pain is worth it.
+That hesitation is your dog calculating whether the movement is worth it.

 3. Slower or Avoided Stairs